Wasmswap/wasmswap-interface/README.md

 NEXT_PUBLIC_TOKEN_LIST_URL=/token_list.testnet.json
 ```

-### Provide IBC assets list
+### Provide IBC assets configuration

-By default, the platform only renders the example IBC assets lists.
-To allow for real interchain asset transfers you will need to provide your ibc tokens lists.
-Refer to the token list [example](https://github.com/Wasmswap/wasmswap-interface/blob/develop/public/ibc_assets.json) for more information.
+By default, the platform only renders the example IBC assets.
+To allow for interchain asset transfers you will need to provide your ibc tokens lists.
+Refer to the ibc asset configuration [example](https://github.com/Wasmswap/wasmswap-interface/blob/develop/public/ibc_assets.json) for more information.

 Similarly to `NEXT_PUBLIC_CHAIN_INFO_URL` & `NEXT_PUBLIC_TOKEN_LIST_URL` variables, the config will be loaded dynamically.